Tmurdoch/Icicle/README.md

 use : cmake -G "MSYS Makefiles" .. to build if using msys version of make
 Note: will not work on cmd??

+****Linux
+- CMake for build:
+    1. use Cmake -S . -B build #builds into build/ diretory
+    2. then cd into build and make all
+- CMake for tests:
+    1. cd into Tests directory and run CMake -S .
+    2. make all
+    3. executable will be called "out"